 Know about the major Highlights of Langtang Valley Trekking before you book your trip.
-This article gives you an overview of the Langtang trekking route, including difficulty level, the best time for the Trek, walking hours, packing lists, permits and guide porter services.
+This article gives you an overview of the Langtang trekking route, including difficulty level, the best time for the Trek, walking hours, packing lists, permits, and guide porter services.

 Let’s imagine a place that has a great mountain range in the back, a lush evergreen forest in the front, a cascading river, and a stunning waterfall in the way.
-Also, imagine a place with traditional people living in colourful villages and a cultural heritage appearing out of nowhere.
+Also, imagine a place with traditional people living in colorful villages and a cultural heritage appearing out of nowhere.
 This place sounds like the best Trek in the world.

 Here, we are praising the beauty of the beautiful Langtang Valley Trek.
 Close to Kathmandu (only 61.8 km in the north), the traditional village of Langtang has the most beautiful view.
 Blessed with the magnificent Langtang village Himalayan range, this is among Nepal’s most underrated treks with the century-old natural and cultural heritage in a perfectly intact form.
-It’s your chance to explore the Buddhist monastery; colourful orange and red player flags, rotating wheels, and mani walls all make it magical.
+It’s your chance to explore the Buddhist monastery; colorful orange and red player flags, rotating wheels, and mani walls make it magical.

 So, the trip begins with a drive from Kathmandu to Syabrubesi.
 From here, we begin the walk towards the Lama Hotel and Langtang Village.
 Beyond the village, the rich biodiversity includes lush forests of Rhododendrons, Pine, and Oak—the forest homes animals such as Himalayan Thar, Red Panda, Snow leopard, and more.
 Here, we interact with the locals and learn about their rich Tibetan Buddhist tradition.
 Then, we get to Kyangjin Gompa and hike to the hilltop of Tserko Ri.
-Lastly, we trace our journey backwards, getting back to Kathmandu.
+Lastly, we trace our journey backward, getting back to Kathmandu.
 It’s a short and easily achievable trek for newbies and experienced trekkers.